Temperature Testing – Which Cooling Method is best?

 Relatively high initial cost.

-Depending on the ultimate temperatures to be reached, a single stage or cascade dual stage system is called for.
-Single stage compressor system performance flattens out around -35C and ultimately can only cool to -40C in most cases.
-A two stage cascade refrigeration system can cool down to the ultimate low temperature of -70C, in some cases a little colder.
-Cascade refrigeration systems are substantially more complex and costly than single stage systems.
-Most modern designs have been refined to the point of good reliability but there are many more parameters that must stay in balance for the system to perform and stay in tact.
+Depending on the ultimate temperatures to be reached, a single-stage or cascade dual-stage system is called for.
+Single-stage compressor system performance flattens out around -35C and ultimately can only cool too -40C in most cases.
+A two-stage cascade refrigeration system can cool down to the ultimate low temperature of -70C, in some cases a little colder.
+Cascade refrigeration systems are substantially more complex and costly than single-stage systems.
+Most modern designs have been refined to the point of good reliability but there are many more parameters that must stay in balance for the system to perform and stay intact.

-Some companies can achieve ultra low temperatures by the combining of more than one refrigerant in one compressor.
+Some companies can achieve ultra-low temperatures by combining more than one refrigerant in one compressor.
 There are some trade off’s involved but these systems generally work well although there is generally lower cooling capacity.